Credit for Prior Learning

 What is Credit for Prior Learning?

-Credit for Prior Learning is Degree credit awarded for demonstrated relevant college-level education acquired through nontraditional schooling, work or other life experience.
+Credit for Prior Learning (CPL) is degree credit awarded for demonstrated relevant college-level education acquired through nontraditional schooling, work or other life experience.

 Through CPL, faculty subject matter experts evaluate how prior experiences might translate to college-level knowledge and how that knowledge may equate to college credit.

-- Students may apply for CPL at any time after admission to the College.
+- Students may apply for CPL at any time after admission to Tri-C.

 - Credit approved through the evaluation process will be posted to your transcript.

-- Awarded CPL will not affect a student’s grade point average or quality points, nor will it substitute for the required minimum of 20-semester credits of residency needed for graduation from Tri-C.
+- Awarded CPL will not affect a student’s GPA or quality points nor will it substitute for the required minimum of 20 semester credits of residency needed for graduation from Tri-C.

-Students will be charged $50 per course that is approved for CPL through the By-Pass Credit and Challenge Exam Options.
-All fees must be paid at a Tri-C Enrollment Center.
+Students will be charged $50 per course that is approved for CPL through the By-Pass Credit and Challenge Exam options.
+All fees must be paid through the Tri-C Enrollment Center.

 - Students taking a CLEP exam must pay associated costs directly to the College board.